actions/attest-build-provenance/README.md

 - uses: actions/attest-build-provenance@v2
   with:
     # Path to the artifact serving as the subject of the attestation.
 Must
-    # specify exactly one of "subject-path", "subject-digest", or
+    # specify exactly one of "subject-path", "subject-digest", "subject-checksums", or "subject-images".
-    # "subject-checksums".
 May contain a glob pattern or list of paths
     # (total subject count cannot exceed 1024).
     subject-path:

     # SHA256 digest of the subject for the attestation.
 Must be in the form
     # "sha256:hex_digest" (e.g. "sha256:abc123...").
 Must specify exactly one
-    # of "subject-path", "subject-digest", or "subject-checksums".
+    # of "subject-path", "subject-digest", "subject-checksums", or "subject-images".
     subject-digest:

     # Subject name as it should appear in the attestation.
 Required when